 For more information about the Vancouver Mini Maker Faire, the vendors there, or Mini Maker Faires around the world, drop by the website.
 If your kids love creating things, check out the huge selection of books at DK Books to inspire their creativity.

 I received tickets to the Vancouver Mini Maker Faire for our family courtesy of DK Books; all opinions expressed are my own.
-This post contains affiliate links.
+This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.